KevinWhite-KWS/Light-Server/README.md

    * Virtual pixel size: instead of 1 LED being a pixel, specify n LEDs being a pixel.
 Could add an interesting new dynamic.
    * Virtual LED length: in 100 pixels, specify a length of 50 for example.
 We could then specify that the rendering is mirrored on both virtual lengths or some or effect.
 6. User friendly tools for generating LDL programs.
 The current LDL editor would be a 'power' users tool.
 We need tools that can be used by everyone.
 Example: how about using AI to generate programs?
 A user says or specifies: "a pattern to make me feel warm" and the system generates a 'pleasing' program with reds/yellows etc.  Existing programs can be discoverable on a website and downloaded to devices from the web.
+7. Execute an interrupt program: allow an interrupt program to briefly interrupt the main executing program and render.
+This could be useful for rendering things like email notifications but then allowing the main program to continue after.
+The additional capabilities of a device like the Raspberry Pi Pico W may be better suited to this enhancemnet.

 ---